jonlld/user-api/README.md

 - Use the `register` endpoint in Authorization to register a user (if have not already)
 - Use these details to then access the `login` endpoint, and retrieve a token
-- Then click on the 'Authorize' button at the top-right of the UI.
+- Click on the 'Authorize' button at the top-right of the UI.
-- Type 'BEARER ' and paste your token to authorize usage of the `/users` API.
+- Type 'BEARER ' and paste your token then click on 'login' to authorize usage of the `/users` API.
 - To log out, click on the 'Authorize' button once more to see the 'logout' option.

 ## Summary